Raspy-Py/VolumetricRenderer/README.md

 ## Contributing

 We welcome contributions to the project.
-If you're interested in contributing, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you're interested in contributing, please contact me on github.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---